momo1231-for/My-Notes/Cloud/Oracle/Oracle Fault Domains.md

-Oracle Cloud Infrastructure (OCI) – Fault Domains Overview
+# Overview
 When it comes to the cloud, fault tolerance is key.
-You want your apps and services to stay online—even if hardware fails behind the scenes.
-That’s where Oracle Cloud Infrastructure (OCI) and its built-in concept of Fault Domains (FDs) come in.

-Fault Domains help improve availability and reduce the risk of failure by logically isolating resources within an Availability Domain (AD).
+You want your apps and services to stay online, even if hardware fails behind the scenes; if not, what's the point?
+That’s where Fault Domains (FDs) come in.Fault Domains help improve availability and reduce the risk of failure by logically isolating resources within an [**Availability Domain**](https://github.com/momo1231-for/My-Notes/blob/main/Cloud/Oracle/Oracle%20Availability%20Domains.md)(AD).
 They give you another layer of protection without needing to change your architecture drastically.

-🧱 What Is a Fault Domain?
+What Is a Fault Domain?
 A Fault Domain (FD) is a logical group of hardware within a single Availability Domain.
-Each AD typically contains three Fault Domains, each on separate physical infrastructure—we’re talking different power sources, servers, and network equipment.
+Each AD typically contains three Fault Domains, each on a separate physical infrastructure, meaning different power sources, servers, and network equipment.

 You can think of Fault Domains as separate “zones” inside a data center.
 By placing resources in different FDs, you’re spreading your workloads out in a way that helps limit the blast radius if something goes wrong.

-🧭 How It’s Structured
+How It’s Structured
 Each Availability Domain includes three Fault Domains by default.

 Resources in different FDs are physically isolated, reducing single points of failure.